Willyb15/Data-Science-Python/Week2/more_data_structures.md

 KeyError: 'Washington'
 ```

-All we had to do was index into the dictionary, like we did with lists, but this time with the keyword, and the dictionary returns the associated value.
-Notice that if we tried to find a keyword that wasn't already in the dictionary with `[]` indexing, we get a `KeyError` telling us that that key is not stored in the dictionary.
+All we had to do was index into the dictionary, like we did with lists, but this time with the key, and the dictionary returns the associated value.
+Notice that if we tried to find a key that wasn't already in the dictionary with `[]` indexing, we get a `KeyError` telling us that that key is not stored in the dictionary.

 This shouldn't happen too frequently, because we often know exactly what the keys in our dictionaries are.
-However, there are times when we don't know if a keyword is in the dictionary already.
+However, there are times when we don't know if a key is in the dictionary already.
 For these times we luckily have the `get()` method.
-This method takes the keyword you're trying to find and a default return value to hand back if the key doesn't exist.
+This method takes the key you're trying to find and a default return value to hand back if the key doesn't exist.

 ```python
 In [4]: states_caps_dict.get('Washington', 'State not found')